McPcholkin/motion-formula/docs/README.rst

 *Meta-state (This is a state that includes other states)*.

 This state create python script for send photos on camera action.
+Also bot can ignore camera action based on known device list.

 ``motion.telegram.config``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^